1999rc/data-science-from-scratch/README.md

 This project is beign built step by step using Git.

-GitHub Desktop,and the cannand line.
+GitHub Desktop,and the command line.

-GitHub Desktop,and the cammand line.
+GitHub Desktop,and the command line.

 This project is beign built step by step using.